Guidelines for Success

 All grant applications must include an uploaded budget with an itemized list of all expenses associated with the grant request.
-Provide details on how grant funds will be used as NEF does not award lump sums.
+Applicants should provide specific details as to how grant funds will be used as NEF does not award lump sums.
 In addition, NEF is unable to add additional funds to a grant request after the grant has been awarded.
 Please ensure that all costs associated with your project (e.g. shipping) have been included in your grant budget.

-All grant funds will be distributed through the Needham Public Schools Business Office; therefore, all itemized expenses should meet the procurement requirements of the Needham Public Schools for the current academic year.
-Questions about process or procedures should be directed to the Business Office at 781-455-0400.
+All grant funds will be distributed through the Needham Public Schools Business Office; therefore, all itemized expenses should meet the procurement requirements of the Needham Public Schools for the current academic year (e.g. all grant materials and equipment will need to be purchased through approved NPS vendors).
+Questions about these procedures should be directed to the Business Office at 781-455-0400.